-- upgrading our website to provide more information on the courses and programmes we offer, and the research and outreach projects being conducted in the School. - expanding the reach of our programmes in Jamaica and the Caribbean through the use of web-conferencing technology.
-The Bachelor of Education (B.Ed.)
-In-service programme is showing steady growth in Mathematics, English and Social Studies Education.
+- expanding the reach of our programmes in Jamaica and the rest of the Caribbean using web-conferencing technology.
+The Bachelor of Education (B.Ed.) in-service programme is showing steady growth in Mathematics, English and Social Studies Education.
 This programme is offered on a part time basis by blended delivery to teachers who need to obtain the B.Ed. degree but are unable to get leave to pursue full time study at this time.
-For the past 6 years the SOE has also offered the Post Graduate Diploma in Education by blended delivery to students in countries such as Jamaica, St. Lucia, Dominica, Montserrat, Bermuda and the Cayman Islands through the MEd summer and online Unit. - increasing the number of Master of Education (M.Ed.) degree programmes.
-This year we will offer the MEd in Education for Sustainable Development, Global Citizenship and Peace for the first time.
-We also anticipate offering for the first time, the MEd in Special Education to a group of students from Belize. - constantly upgrading our facilities to ensure that the learning environment is aesthetically pleasing, comfortable and technologically adequate.
+Since January 2014, the SOE has also offered the Post Graduate Diploma in Education by blended delivery to students in countries such as Jamaica, St. Lucia, Dominica, Montserrat, Bermuda and the Cayman Islands. - increasing the number of Master of Education (M.Ed.) degree programmes. - upgrading our facilities to ensure that the learning environment is aesthetically pleasing, comfortable and technologically adequate.
 Our newest classroom, SLT4, boasts cutting edge technology for the delivery of classes by web conferencing.

 I hope that your UWI experience will be rich, rewarding and memorable.
-While you give priority to your academic pursuits, I encourage you to strike the right balance and also to get involved with university life.
-Make use of the range of opportunities for service, fun and personal development.
-Try to interact meaningfully with the wide cross-section of students who are also here.
-These interactions can be the start of lasting friendships and professional networks.
+While you are encouraged to prioritise your academic pursuits, I urge you to aim for balance by participating in some of the many extracurricular activities that are available at the university.
+Explore and maximise the vast opportunities for service, networking and personal development.
+Make an effort to forge meaningful relationships with the wide cross-section of students and faculty.
+These associations can be the start of lasting friendships and professional linkages.
 Take advantage of the student advising sessions and other activities at orientation to obtain accurate information on your programmes.
-Become familiar with the resources in the libraries, come prepared for classes and above all approach your studies with diligence, honesty and the utmost integrity.
+Become familiar with the resources in the libraries, be prepared for classes and above all approach your studies with diligence, honesty and the utmost integrity.

-I wish you a very productive and rewarding academic year.
+I wish you a very productive and fulfilling academic year.